yeerock/face-api-demo/README.md

 ## About the Author

-My name is Ts.
-Leong Yee Rock, and I am the hobbyist programmer behind this face-api.js demo.
-I work at VYROX IoT, a company specializing in IoT solutions.
+I am Leong Yee Rock, a dedicated hobbyist engineer, and the developer behind this application.
+I am proud to be a part of VYROX.com IoT, an esteemed research and development company specializing in IoT solutions.

 ## Live Demo